Mon. Sept. 4 - Labor Day observed/no classes

 Mon.
 Oct.
 23 - Registration opens for juniors

 Oct.
-25-28 - Embarrass Valley Film Festival: Horror and the Thriller in Illinois (watch this space for further details on the schedule)
+25-28 - Embarrass Valley Film Festival: Horror and the Thriller in Illinois See the full schedule here.

 Mon.
 Oct.
 30 - Registration opens for sophomores

 Sun.
 Nov.
-5 - Honors Thesis Presentation (Music & English) by senior English major Autumn Frykholm, 1 pm, Doudna Recital Hall.
+5 - Honors Thesis Presentation (Music & English) by senior English major Autumn Frykholm, noon, Recital Hall, Doudna Fine Arts Center.

 Mon.
 Nov.
 6 - Registration opens for freshmen